-Pecan linzer cookies are the ultimate Christmas cookie.
-Delicate and delicious, they are definite showstoppers for your cookie platters and exchanges too!
+Linzer cookies with pecans: The ultimate Christmas cookie.
+Delicate and delicious, they are major showstoppers for your holiday cookie platters and swaps!

 These sweet little linzer cookies may just have made me the most proud I’ve been in the kitchen in some time now.